Peter-Hogg/SLAP2_Utils/_sources/fileheader.rst.txt

-fileheader
+FileHeader
 ========

-Documentation for the attributes and methods in the `fileheader` class.
+Documentation for the attributes and methods in the `FileHeader` class.

 .. autofunction:: slap2_utils.utils.file_header